Code-the-Dream-School/intro-to-python-v1/lessons/01 - Python Basics/04_versioncontrol.md

 # Conceptual Intro to Version Control

-> **Source:** New content (adapted from Intro to Programming — JavaScript, Lesson 1)
->
-> **Notes:** This is a conceptual-only introduction — no Git tooling yet (that's Week 2).
-Cover: what a software repository is, why version control matters, and what Git/GitHub are at a high level.
-Students create a GitHub account and repository this week for practice, but do not yet use Git from the command line.
-Content below is a partial draft from the ITP course; revise for a Python audience.

 ## Software Repositories

-A software repository, often called a "repo", is a centralized storage location for code and related files used in software development.
+A **software repository**, often called a **"repo"**, is a centralized storage location for code and related files used in software development.
 Software repositories allows developers to track changes to code, revert to previous versions of code and merge different branches of development.

 Software repositories are especially important on projects being developed by a software team where multiple people are working on the same code base.
 This is true for the majority of software projects.

-There are many cloud based software repositories.
-In this class we will use GitHub which is based on git which is a distributed version control system.
-We will learn more about git in lesson 2.
+There are many cloud-based software repositories.
+In this class we will use **GitHub**, a hosting platform for **git**, a distributed version control system.
+Git is used by ~93-95% of developers, making it one of the most widely-applicable tools you'll learn.
+We'll practice more with git in Week 2.

-**Watch this video on how to create a new GitHub Repository:**
+## **Watch this video on how to create a new GitHub Repository:**

 [Creating a New GitHub Repository Video](https://www.youtube.com/watch?v=0AVVOi3hUmE)